Am I Entitled to Gratuity After Being Asked to Resign and Join Another Company?

 umakanthan53

-The entire information furnished by you regarding the proposed move of transfer of a particular process/operation with the existing employees in the organization after their resignation with the assurance of fresh appointment in the other organization should most probably by word of mouth and not by any written communication.
-If so, certainly, this is a sinister motive of your present organization to circumvent the provisions of section 25-FF of the Industrial Disputes Act,1947 pertaining to compensation to workmen in case of transfer of undertakings.
+Dear Amar, the entire information furnished by you regarding the proposed move of transferring a particular process/operation with the existing employees in the organization after their resignation, with the assurance of fresh appointment in another organization, should most probably be communicated by word of mouth and not by any written communication.
+If so, certainly, this is a sinister motive of your present organization to circumvent the provisions of section 25-FF of the Industrial Disputes Act, 1947, pertaining to compensation to workmen in case of transfer of undertakings.

-The resignation from the present organization and fresh appointment in the other one as well, if any, based on the strength of such oral assurance would nullify the resignees' claim for continuity of the service before such resignation and any service benefit like gratuity accruing on the basis of a minimum qualifying period of service.
+The resignation from the present organization and fresh appointment in the other one, if any, based on the strength of such oral assurance, would nullify the resignees' claim for continuity of service before such resignation and any service benefit like gratuity accruing on the basis of a minimum qualifying period of service.

-Therefore, do not accept the proposal and resign your job.
-Unless you are formally transferred to the other organization with continuity of service with the latter's acceptance, your service in the transferred organization would be a fresh one only.
+Therefore, do not accept the proposal and resign from your job.
+Unless you are formally transferred to the other organization with continuity of service and the latter's acceptance, your service in the transferred organization would be considered fresh only.
 When your service falls short of 4 years and 240 days in the fifth year on the very date of your resignation, you are not eligible to claim statutory gratuity from either of the organizations.
 It is better that all such employees jointly make a complaint to the local Deputy Labor Commissioner.

 Amar27k

-My current employer has asked to sign a termination letter and arranged an offer from incoming employer.
-They said I would be starting fresh with new employer.
+My current employer has asked me to sign a termination letter and has arranged an offer from the incoming employer.
+They have informed me that I will be starting fresh with the new employer.

 KK!HR

-So, that means there is no continuity in service and for all intents and purposes your employment with the new organisation starts only from now.
-Are they allowing transfer of leave/protection of pay and other perks?.
-You need to insist on transfer of Gratuity, it would be possible if there is a gratuity trust at both the places.
+So, that means there is no continuity in service, and for all intents and purposes, your employment with the new organization starts only from now.
+Are they allowing the transfer of leave, protection of pay, and other perks?
+You need to insist on the transfer of gratuity; it would be possible if there is a gratuity trust at both places.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute